YOUR HIIT LIST

 It's important to understand that your body does not produce HGH after long, slow exercise.
-Only short, quick-burst anearobic type of exercise will accomplish this.
-You're working the super fast twitch muscle fibres in your heart by working anearobically, and this in turn releases HGH.
+Only short, quick-burst anaerobic type of exercise will accomplish this.
+You're working the super fast twitch muscle fibres in your heart by working anaerobically, and this in turn releases HGH.

 DO NOT CONSUME CARBS, SUGAR OR FRUIT FOR 2 HOURS AFTER HIIT TRAINING!

 Are you ruining your gains and obliterating HGH by eating carbs after HIIT training?
-This has been a huge part of the success of my HIIT programme SprinTone8 and I am quite surpised at other HIIT programmes not advocating this huge factor.
-Because of the effect of sugar on growth hormone levels, it will blunt the effectiveness of youth and muscle gain.
+This has been a huge part of the success of my HIIT programme SprinTone8 because of the negative effect sugar has on growth hormone levels.
+It will quite literally blunt the effectiveness of youth and muscle gain.
 To maximize the HGH after HIIT training, exercisers are advised to eat protein and avoid carbs and sugar (including fruit) for 2 hours after training.

 IS HIIT TRAINING FOR YOU